antilatency/GreenScreenStudioConcept/README.md

 [VP App](VPApp/README.md)

-# A Turnkey Mobile VP Studio by Antilatency
+# Virtual Production Studio by Antilatency

 Antilatency is launching a new product — a professional virtual production studio, ready to use out of the box with minimal setup.
 Designed for rapid deployment, the studio requires no more than **2 days from delivery to first shoot**.